Pelosi, Mnuchin agree on plan to avoid government shutdown

 The accord is aimed at keeping any possibility of a government shutdown off the table despite ongoing battles over COVID-19 relief legislation, while sidestepping the potential for other shutdown drama in the run-up to the November election.

 “House Democrats are for a clean continuing resolution,” said Pelosi spokesman Drew Hammil.
 The definition of “clean” tends to vary among those steeped in Capitol Hill jargon, but it would not necessarily rule out noncontroversial add-ons like routine extensions of programs like federal flood insurance or authority to spend money for highway programs.
+Some lawmakers are sure to seek substantive legislation and even COVID-related items if consensus could somehow evolve.

 “We do believe that we’ll be able to get funding to avoid a shutdown,” White House Press Secretary Kayleigh McEnany said Thursday.